• Skip to primary navigation

 5 bean salad garnished with parsley.

-This easy cold bean salad with a classic garlic mustard vinaigrette is one of my most requested salad recipes!
+This healthy bean salad recipe, complete with a classic garlic mustard vinaigrette, is one of my most frequently requested salad recipes!

-It's super quick to put together, and easy to adapt.
-The hardest part is opening the cans of beans!
+It's incredibly quick to assemble and simple to adapt.
+The hardest part?
+Just opening the cans of beans

 👩🍳 Love salads?
 Try my easy curried rice salad too!